QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

     plot_paths(paths, ss=k_ss)

-Notice how the planner pushes capital toward the steady state, stays near there for a while, then pushes :math:`K_t` toward the terminal value :math:`K_{T+1} =0` as :math:`t` gets close to :math:`T`
+Notice how the planner pushes capital toward the steady-state, stays near there for a while, then pushes :math:`K_t` toward the terminal value :math:`K_{T+1} =0` as :math:`t` gets close to :math:`T`